nettantra/yii-less-extension/README.md

 * Make the following modifications to your `protected/config/main.php` under the components section of the config:
 ~~~
 <?php
-array(
+    return array(
         // .....
         'components'=>array(
             // .....
             'clientScript' => array(
                 'class' => 'ext.yii-less-extension.components.YiiLessCClientScript',
                 'cache' => true, // Optional parameter to enable or disable LESS File Caching
             ),
             // .....
         ),
         // .....
     ),
 ?>
 ~~~

 * In any of your view files just include your less file using `Yii::app()->clientScript->registerLessFile("full-or-relative-path-to-your-less-file/style.less");`

 Eg:
+* Adding the following in your `layouts/main.php` will render `<web-application-root>/less-files/site.less` file as `site.css` delivered from your assets.
 ~~~
 <?php Yii::app()->clientScript->registerLessFile(Yii::getPathOfAlias("less-files/site.less")); ?>
 ~~~
-Adding the above in your `layouts/main.php` will render `<web-application-root>/less-files/site.less` file as `site.css` delivered from your assets.
+* The following code will render its corresponding CSS as shown
 ~~~
 <?php Yii::app()->clientScript->registerLess('sample-less', '
     body {